 The Asset & Liability & Investment Management Committee is primarily responsible for the management of Assets & Liabilities.
 It specifically includes members of the Executive Committee (the CEO and the CFO), the CRO and the Chief Investment Officer (CIO).
-The Committee approves the strategic asset allocations and the interest-rate hedging programmes.
+The Committee approves the strategic asset allocation.
 This committee determines the ALM policies and ensures that the Company exposures are within the risks limits defined.
 The committee also defines the implementation of investment strategy, steers tactical asset allocation, evaluates new investment opportunities and monitors the Company's investment performance.
-The committee approves the tactical aspects of investment decisions.
-It manages the Risk Appetite and IAP processes.
+The committee approves the tactical aspects of investment decisions and manages IAP processes.
 The organisation and main assignments of the ALM & Investment Committee are described in the General Risk Management Policy.